Our Three Step Process

 What “routing” actually means (practically)

-Routing isn’t just tagging.
+Routing isn’t tagging.

 Routing is:

-• where the lead goes
+• where the lead goes.

-• what they receive
+• what they receive next.

-• who owns the next step
+• who owns the next action.

-• what happens if nobody responds
+• what happens if nobody responds.

-• what triggers escalation
+• what triggers escalation.

-• what stops the sequence
+• what stops the sequence.

-A real system answers:
+A real system can say:

 “If X happens, then Y occurs automatically.”